 When you updated your iPad to the iOS 9 operating system, there was a step that asked you to create a passcode.
 This is a security measure that makes it more difficult for a thief, or any unwanted person with access to your iPad, from being able to view your personal information.

-Disable the Passcode on an iPad in iOS 9
+How to Disable the Passcode on an iPad in iOS 9 (Guide with Pictures)

 The steps in this article were performed on an iPad 2, in iOS 9.
 These same steps will work for other iPad models using iOS 7 or higher.